-- General Insurance Code of Practice, which regulates the conduct of insurers who adopt the Code; - Insurance Brokers Code of Practice which regulates the conduct of insurance brokers; and - National Insurance Brokers Association of Australia (NIBA) Code of Practice.
+- general Insurance Code of Practice, which regulates the conduct of insurers who adopt the Code - insurance Brokers Code of Practice which regulates the conduct of insurance brokers - national Insurance Brokers Association of australia (NIBA) Code of Practice

 1.3.
-General Insurance Code Of Practice
+General insurance code of practice

 As EWIB/ShieldCover acts on behalf of certain Underwriters at Lloyd's, who have subscribed to the Code, we must comply with Code whenever selling Lloyd's products or handling claims on behalf of Lloyd's.
-If we do not comply, the insured can report EWIB/ShieldCover to Lloyd's or directly to AFCA.
+If we do not comply, the insured can report EWIB/ ShieldCover to Lloyd's or directly to AFCA.

 Where there is a co-insurance arrangement, all of the insurers must have adopted the Code for the policy to be covered by the Code.
-Both the 2014 and 2020 Code can be found at the following link: www.codeofpractice.com.au.
+The updated 2020 Code can be found at the following link:

+www.codeofpractice.com.au.